 3) Ultrasonic crushing: ultrasonic treatment with Ultrasonic generator at an amplitude of 14 μm for 30 s, crushing cells under the condition of ice-water bath; Or use ultrasonic crusher, 200 W, 2 s/ time, 3 s gap for treatment, the total time is 5 min.

-28. General requirements for sample detection of biochemical kits
+29. General requirements for sample detection of metabolism assay kits

 1) Blood samples have no hemolysis, lipemia or jaundice.
 Tissue samples should be rinsed clean and dried before weighing.